Josh Pyke: 2015–2016: But for All These Shrinking Hearts and Live at the Sydney Opera House

 In April 2015, Pyke collaborated with the Sydney Symphony Orchestra for two specially curated shows at the iconic Sydney Opera House.
 Pyke spent three months working with ten up-and-coming composers redesigning his songs for the shows.
 Following the success of these performances, Pyke brought the show to the Perth Concert Hall and performed it with the West Australian Symphony Orchestra in July 2015.

 On 31 July 2015 Josh Pyke released his fifth studio album, But for All These Shrinking Hearts, which debuted at number 2 on the ARIA charts.
 It was his first release on new label Wonderlick Entertainment, distributed by Sony.
 In conjunction with the release, Pyke played four sold out intimate Fans First shows around Australia.
 He then sold-out shows at Melbourne Zoo and Taronga Zoo in Sydney on his capital city tour.
 Pyke appeared the 2015 Woodword Folk Festival and the Falls Music & Arts Festival.

 Pyke's performance at the Sydney Opera House in 2015, was released in July 2016 and peaked at number 27.
 At the ARIA Music Awards of 2016, the album won the ARIA Award for Best Original Soundtrack, Cast or Show Album.

-2017–2020: The Best of Josh Pyke & Rome
+2017–2020: The Best of Josh Pyke and Rome

 In May 2017, Pyke announced the release of his first greatest hits album, The Best of Josh Pyke, alongside new single "Into the Wind".
 The album was released on 30 June 2017.

-In June 2019, Pyke published the children's book Lights Out, Leonard.

 In March 2020, Pyke released "I Don't Know", the lead single from his sixth studio album, Rome, which was released on 28 August.